TheOfficialFloW/Adrenaline/readme.md

 1. Download [Adrenaline.vpk](https://github.com/TheOfficialFloW/Adrenaline/releases) and install it using [VitaShell](https://github.com/TheOfficialFloW/VitaShell/releases).
 2. Launch Adrenaline and press X to download the 6.61 firmware.
 After finishing it will automatically terminate.
 3. Relaunch Adrenaline, this time it will go into pspemu mode.
 Follow the instructions on screen.
+4. Note that by installing the vpk, it will erase the PSP firmware files and 661.PBP, thus I recommend you to use the methods described below.

 How to update
 -------------